xchg-rax-rax/xchg-rax-rax.github.io/_posts/2025-10-14-avtech_vulnerabilites.md

 # Protecting Yourself

+These vulnerabilities effect a lot of different AvTech devices particularly EOL ones.
 Along with this blog post I am releasing PoCs for all of these vulnerabilities so that, should you own any AvTech devices, you can check if you are vulnerable.
 I have strong reason to believe that some or all of these vulnerability have been exploited as 0 days for sometime.
 Most of these devices are EOL and as a result are unlikely to be patched and should be decommissioned as a result.